jssm/DMD_approach/README.md

 The code is divided by main layer of software or programming language on which they were created: KNIME, Java and Python.
 README and dependency files are available in each folder.

 ## Input files
-The input data files are not provided since the dataset belongs to the consortium and therefore it is not public.
+The input data files are not provided since the dataset belongs to the ENCALS consortium and therefore it is not public.